Icewear Vezzo

-Chivez Smith (born October 31, 1989), known professionally as Icewear Vezzo, is an American rapper from Detroit, Michigan.
-Signed to record labels Motown and Quality Control, he is known for his Clarity mixtape series and his Rich Off Pints mixtape trilogy, with the latter entering the Heatseekers Albums chart.
+Chivez Smith (born October 31, 1989), known professionally as Icewear Vezzo, is an American rapper and songwriter from Detroit, Michigan.
+He is the founder of the label Iced Up Records.
+He is best known for his Clarity mixtape series and his Rich Off Pints mixtape trilogy, with the latter entering the Heatseekers Albums chart.
 He is noted as a prominent figure of the Detroit hip hop scene.